Day 1: Australia – – Beijing

 Day 3: Beijing – Great Wall – Beijing (B,L)

-Optional Tour: The Golden Mask – Tonight, enjoy a live show.
-The Golden Mask Dynasty, the show incorporates dancing, acrobatics, some magnificent costumes and one or two surprises.
-Performed daily at Beijing’s Happy Valley Amusement Park in 2007, it has been seen by an estimated of 1.1 million people.
+Optional Tour: The Golden Mask – Spend the evening watching a live performance, The Golden Mask Dynasty.
+This show incorporates dancing, acrobatics, magnificent costumes and a handful of surprises.
+It is performed daily at Beijing’s Happy Valley Amusement Park and has been seen by more than 1 million people.
+Additional costs applies.

 Day 4: Beijing (B,L)

-Optional Tour: Hutong Life – Board a rickshaw and be ridden through the oldest streets in Beijing.
-Witness how life in these parts has been lived for hundreds of years and marvel at the incredible courtyard houses which are now a national treasure.
+Optional Tour: Hutong Life – Clamber into a rickshaw and be driven through some of the oldest streets in Beijing.
+Gain an insight into how life has been operating in some areas for centuries and see some incredible courtyard houses.

 Day 5: Beijing – – Wuxi (B,D)